cgrates/cgrates/docs/tutorial.rst

    time_start_index = 6
    time_end_index = 7

-   [stats]
-   enabled = true # Start the stats web server listen = 127.0.0.1:8000 # Web server address (for stat reports) media_path =  /etc/cgrates/data # The path containig the css, js and templates for the web server

 There are various sections in the configuration file that define various services that the cgr-rater process can provide.
 If you are not interested in a certain service you can either leave it in the configuration with the enabled option set to false or remove the section entirely to reduce clutter.